-LakeSPI Indices generated from a limited earlier survey in 1999 were lower (4%), as hornwort beds were reported over a more restricted depth range to 2.5 m (Gibbs et al. 1999).
+The LakeSPI Index generated from a limited earlier survey in 1999 was lower (4%), as hornwort beds were reported over a more restricted depth range to 2.5 m (Gibbs et al. 1999).
 Previously, in 1988, no submerged plants were recorded giving a default LakeSPI score of 0%.
 At this time, the lake waters were described as milky, and emergent plants formed a floating sudd over depths of up to 3 m.
+Figure 9.